logpai/Drain3/README.md

 - Pinjia He, Jieming Zhu, Zibin Zheng, and Michael R. Lyu.
 [Drain: An Online Log Parsing Approach with Fixed Depth Tree](http://jmzhu.logpai.com/pub/pjhe_icws2017.pdf), Proceedings of the 24th International Conference on Web Services (ICWS), 2017.

-A possible use case for Drain3 in this blog post: [Use open source Drain3 log-template mining project to monitor for network outages](https://developer.ibm.com/blogs/how-mining-log-templates-can-help-ai-ops-in-cloud-scale-data-centers)
+A possible Drain3 use case in this blog post: [Use open source Drain3 log-template mining project to monitor for network outages](https://developer.ibm.com/blogs/how-mining-log-templates-can-help-ai-ops-in-cloud-scale-data-centers).

 #### New features